NIRCam WFSS Recommended Strategies

 The GrismC mode will in general result in a higher background level than the GrismR mode.
 This is because of additional sky area that is picked up by the pick off mirror around the coronagraph.
 Using medium band filters can result in a significantly lower dispersed background, which may be essential to reach faint emission lines or continuum light.
 The page NIRCam WFSS Backgrounds shows the structure of the background when GrismR and GrismC are used with different filters and lists the expected level of dispersed background in each case.

 In principle, APT allows to choose, for the mandatory pre-imaging, a filter that is different from the one chosen for the following grism observation(s).
 It is generally preferable to use the same filter, e.g., F356W coupled with F356W/GrismR.
-There are two reasons for this: The first is that modeling of the field (to compute contamination) will be more accurate if the broadband photometry matches the bandpass of the grism observations.
+There are 2 reasons for this: The first is that modeling of the field (to compute contamination) will be more accurate if the broadband photometry matches the bandpass of the grism observations.
 The second is that there might be "wedge offsets" between different filters.
 As of now, this is believed to be a small effect, but the use of a different filter for imaging might result in a small offset between the grism observations and the broadband observations.
 This will affect the assumed location of the trace and for small unresolved objects can be important even if these offsets are small (<0.1 pixel).
 These offsets would also affect the wavelength calibration of the spectra.

 Designing a mosaic using WFSS is not a very efficient process.
 It necessarily involves choosing between continuity of the field of view and possible overlap of grism observations taken using diffent grisms and/or orientation of the sky.
-Several mosaic examples are shown in the NIRcam WFSS Deep Galaxy Observations page.
+Several mosaic examples are shown in the NIRcam WFSS Deep Galaxy Observations article.